Rhythm Control Cuts First CV Events in Early Atrial Fibrillation: EAST-AFNET 4

 Given the high adherence to the ECG monitoring, it may be that patients in this study group were also more adherent to other beneficial therapies, she said.

 In a recent, post-hoc analysis of AFFIRM, she continued, structured holistic management of patients with A-fib “was the strategy that really made a difference,” for hard outcomes.
 In fact, this approach to management, dubbed the Atrial Fibrillation Better Care (ABC) approach, is also advocated in new joint ESC/European Association of Cardio-Thoracic Surgery guidelines released today.
 “Recently the role of such structured holistic management with structured follow-up has been confirmed in a randomized clinical trial showing that such ABC-adherent care improves patient outcomes,” Potpara said.
-“Based on this, I would conclude that the EAST trial elegantly showed that an early intervention with structure follow-up significantly reduced cardiovascular adverse events in patients with recently diagnosed AF.
+“Based on this, I would conclude that the EAST trial elegantly showed that an early intervention with structured follow-up significantly reduced cardiovascular adverse events in patients with recently diagnosed AF.
 However, the role of early rhythm control itself in the observed difference in event rates is unclear.”

 Commenting on the study, Jason Andrade, MD (Vancouver General Hospital, Canada), pointed out that in the 18 years since AFFIRM was published, physicians “have largely considered rate and rhythm control to be largely comparable from the perspective of hard cardiovascular outcomes.”
 Recent observational data, however, including a population-wide analysis from the province of Quebec, Canada, “suggested that a primary strategy of rhythm control may be associated with reduced mortality, and with lower rates of stroke.
 The landmark study presented by Kirchof et al provides confirmation of these findings in a large, robust, randomized trial.”